glenndehaan/unifi-voucher-site/README.md

 ### Migration from Versions Prior to v1

 Versions before v1 do not have a direct migration path.
 If you are using a version earlier than v1, a fresh installation is required.
-Be sure to back up any important data before proceeding with a reinstall.
+Be sure to back up any important data before proceeding with a re-install.

 ## License